SystemsApproach/sdn/trellis.rst

 Third, ``fabric.p4`` is designed to be configurable, making it possible to selectively include additional functionality.
-This is not easy when writing code that is optimized for an ASIC-based forwarding pipeline, and in practice, it makes heavy use of pre-processor conditionals (i.e., ``#ifdefs``).
+This is not easy when writing code that is optimized for an ASIC-based forwarding pipeline; in practice, it makes heavy use of pre-processor conditionals (i.e., ``#ifdefs``).
 The code fragment shown below is the main control block of ``fabric.p4``\'s ingress function.
 Chapter 9 discusses these optional extensions in more depth but at a high